Staying Safe Online

 Pupils are educated about safe internet use throughout the school year and are regularly reminded about how to stay safe online.

-The school takes part every year in Safer Internet Day which this year on Tuesday 7th February 2023) where pupils are reminded about how to stay safe online during a set of school assemblies throughout the week.
+The school takes part every year in Safer Internet Day (which this year took place on Tuesday 7th February 2023) where pupils are reminded about how to stay safe online during a set of school assemblies throughout the week.

 The UK Safer Internet Centre has advice and resources to support parents / carers to help support children to use the internet safely, responsibility and positively.